 What Are My Options After a Crash?

 If you’ve been involved in an auto accident and need compensation for property damage or injuries, you have a few different options moving forward:

 - File a claim with your own auto insurance company (if your policy covers personal injury)

 - File a third-party claim with the other party’s insurance company

 - File a personal injury lawsuit against the at-fault driver

 Filing a personal injury lawsuit often yields the highest awarded compensation.
 Make sure you work with an experienced Nevada auto accident lawyer to receive fair financial compensation for your injuries.

-Nevada drivers are required to carry certain amounts of liability insurance, following the 25/50/20 rule:
+In Nevada, motor vehicle owners and operators are required to carry certain amounts of liability insurance, following the 25/50/20 rule:

 - $25,000 for bodily injury or death per person